 These 5 Trails In Colorado Will Lead You To Extraordinary Ancient Ruins

 Do you love to hike and explore Colorado’s many landscapes and attractions?
-If you do, get ready to have your mind blown (and your leg muscles worked) by walking these 5 Colorado trails that will lead you to some of the most extraordinary ruins in the state:
+If you do, get ready to have your mind blown (and your leg muscles worked) by walking these 5 historic hiking trails in Colorado that will lead you to some of the most extraordinary ruins in the state:

 We’re aware that these uncertain times are limiting many aspects of life.
 While we continue to feature destinations that make our state wonderful, please take proper precautions or add them to your bucket list to see at a later date.
 If you know of a local business that could use some extra support during these times, please nominate them here: onlyinyourstate.com/nominate

 How many of these historic hiking trails in Colorado have you experienced?
 We’d love to hear from you — be sure to leave a comment below.

 If you’re fascinated by Colorado’s extensive history, you’ll love the opportunity to explore the evidence of Colorado’s earliest residents, the Ancestral Puebloans.
 Evidence of their fascinating culture can be found at Mesa Verde National Park, Hovenweep National Monument, and the Canyon of the Ancients Visitor Center & Museum.
 The cliff dwellings at Mesa Verde are among the best-preserved ruins in North America.
 It’s believed that they date back over 700 years.